-- Composition and mandate of the board of directors. - Directors' independence. - Development of position descriptions for directors and officers. - Codes of conduct. - Nomination and remuneration of directors. - · Performance assessment of the board and individual directors.
+- Composition and mandate of the board of directors. - · Directors' independence. - Development of position descriptions for directors and officers. - Codes of conduct. - Nomination and remuneration of directors. - Performance assessment of the board and individual directors.

 Companies must disclose information about their corporate governance practices in accordance with National Instrument 58-101 - Disclosure of Corporate Governance Practices (NI 58-101).
-Generally, Canadian securities regulators require that corporations comply with the guidelines in NP 58-201 or explain their lack of compliance in their public disclosure.
+Generally, Regulators require that companies comply with the guidelines in NP 58-201 or explain their lack of compliance in their public disclosure.